 Border Crossing is OPEN

-Please Note: The International border is OPEN.
-Canada has announced the removal of all COVID-19 entry restrictions, as well as testing, quarantine, and isolation requirements for anyone entering Canada effective October 1, 2022.
-Refer back to this page often and refer to links below with border crossings updates.
+Please note: The International border is OPEN.
+Refer back to this page often and refer to links below for border crossings updates.

 ENTERING CANADA

-Individuals entering Canada: American citizens need ID that proves two things: Citizenship and identity by way of a photo.
-Passports will be required as of June 1, 2009 to reenter the US.
-The following pieces of identification will serve as satisfactory proof of American citizenship to enter Canada: US Passport, or Birth Certificate (photocopies must be notarized), or certificate of naturalization or citizenship AND photo ID such as a drivers license.
+Individuals entering Canada: American citizens need an ID that proves two things: Citizenship and identity by way of a photo.
+Passports will be required as of June 1, 2009, to reenter the US.
+The following pieces of identification will serve as satisfactory proof of American citizenship to enter Canada: US Passport, or Birth Certificate (photocopies must be notarized), or certificate of naturalization or citizenship, AND photo ID such as a driver’s license.
 There are alcohol and firearms restrictions.
 Click here for more Canada Customs Info

 Food Restrictions: Fruit – Apples, Pears, Peaches, Plums, Apricots, Nectarines.
 Vegetables – Corn on the Cob, potatoes (acceptable only in sealed US inspected bag).
 Meat: No restrictions.